-Sleep and behaviour problems are a complex and families find it very hard to tackle.
+Sleep and behaviour problems are complicated and families find it very hard to tackle.
 It’s important to break the habits in its track.
-Some children find it hard to sleep than others.
+Some children find it much more difficult to sleep than others.

 Sleep and behavioural problems can be associated with developmental or behavioural disorders, for example, attention deficit hyperactivity disorder, autism spectrum disorder or epilepsy.